 In fact, I actually weigh up my purchases and buy locally to preserve the local economy, local jobs, and, heavens above, money goes into my local tax system and keeps local services alive.
 This is the boundary for me.
 I know a lot of consumers feel the way I do.

 What I love about Amazon is the ability to simplify everything.
 This website runs on Amazon Web Services (AWS), and AWS is on course to dominate web services provisioning.
-Everyone from solo entrepreneurs to multinational corporations are signing up like crazy to have their digital services hosted on the one true flexible “pay as you go” digital application hosting service.
-Where the established incumbents Hewlett Packard Enterprise, DXC Technology, and IBM are failing, Amazon is succeeding.
+Everyone from solo entrepreneurs to multinational corporations is signing up like crazy to have their digital services hosted on the one true flexible “pay as you go” digital application hosting service.
+Where the established incumbents Hewlett Packard Enterprise, DXC Technology, and IBM are failing, Amazon succeeds.

-Amazon has fostered for its entire history a completely unreasonable price-earnings ratio of over 100, now standing at 142.
+Amazon has fostered for its entire history a completely unreasonable price-earnings ratio of over 100, now standing at 75.
 How is this possible?
 Well, because the margins are razor-thin, but the growth still keeps coming with Bezos plowing any spare cashflow into expansion and innovation.
-With a percent change in revenue of +35.51% from 2017 to 2018, they are still with the leading FANG wolf pack.

 Amazon has and will continue to disrupt industries, but can they maintain their current valuation?
 On past record, probably YES for now.

-With a market capitalization of $948 billion, Apple is the elephant in the room.
+With a market capitalization of $2.5 trillion, Apple is the elephant in the room.
 Having gone from success to disaster when Steve Jobs was fired from the company, which actually required Microsoft to bail them out.
 Job’s return heralded the most spectacular comeback in corporate history.
-Apple is the most valuable public company in the world, but Amazon and Google are still challenging it for the corporate behemoth crown.
+Apple is the most valuable public company globally, but Amazon and Google are still challenging it for the corporate behemoth crown.

 In our 45 fundamentals comparison table, Apple has the greenest numbers of all the FAANG stocks.
 It is the most valuable in terms of Market Capitalization, and it generated 25% more sales in dollar value than Amazon; it’s the nearest competitor.